google/aiyprojects-raspbian/README.md

 Kit](https://aiyprojects.withgoogle.com/vision) and associated software, which are of no concern to this project.
 I have removed those.

 2. No Voice Hat stuff: This project does not rely on the Voice Hat.
+The `aiy.board` module has been removed.

-3. Expose LED and Button: There are, nonetheless, some useful underlying utility classes.
-I have exposed them in the `aiy.util` module.
+3. The class `Led` and `Button` have been moved to the `aiy.util` module.

-4. Allow using custom credentials file path.